Skip to content

 • Applying transformations to columns, such as masking PII or computing various statistics based on the column types

-Thus, leveraging columns_to_types can also enable one to write code according to the DRY principle, as they can implement these transformations in a single function instead of duplicating them in each model of interest.
+Thus, leveraging columns_to_types can also enable one to write code according to the DRY principle, as a single macro function can implement the transformations instead of creating a different macro for each model of interest.

 Accessing snapshots